 New technologies include oral GLP-1 inhibitors and multi-target drugs.
 There’s also research on monoclonal antibodies and appetite-regulating hormones.

-How important is healthcare provider oversight for weight loss medication use?
+How necessary is healthcare provider oversight for weight loss medication use?

 Medical supervision is crucial.
 It includes initial assessment, regular monitoring, and treatment planning for safe and effective use.